joeldenning/custom-elements/DEVELOPING.md

 ### To do

   1. Implement Node#isConnected
-  2. Implement built-in element extension (is=)
-  3. Add reaction callback ordering tests
-  4. Reorganize tests to be closer to spec structure
+  2. Reorganize tests to be closer to spec structure
-  5. Performance tests
+  3. Performance tests

 ## Building & Running Tests